 Russia is a federal state.
 This is reflected in the country's interchangeable name: "Russia" or "the Russian Federation".
 The 1993 Russian Federation Constitution established the principles of Russia's federal organisation: state integrity, the unified system of governmental power in the Russian Federation, the demarcation of authority and powers between governmental bodies of the Russian Federation and the governmental bodies of the subjects of the Russian Federation, and the equality of subjects of the Russian Federation in their relationship with the federal centre.
-The Constitution sets out the terms of exclusive authority (article 71), joint authority between the Russian Federation and the subjects of the Russian Federation constituent entities (part one, article 72), and establishes complete authority of the subjects of the Russian Federation concerning authority outside the scope of the Russian Federation, as well as the authority of the Russian Federation in relation to joint authority between the Russian Federation and the subjects of the Russian Federation (article 73 of the Russian Federation Constitution).
+The Constitution sets out the terms of exclusive authority (article 71), joint authority between the Russian Federation and the subjects of the Russian Federation constituent entities (part one, article 72), and establishes complete authority of the subjects of the Russian Federation, as well as the authority of the Russian Federation in relation to joint authority between the Russian Federation and the subjects of the Russian Federation (article 73 of the Russian Federation Constitution).